dnboptimizer/dnboptimizer.github.io/ecosystem/powerapps.md

 For more information see [Run flows on a schedule](https://flow.microsoft.com/en-us/documentation/run-tasks-on-a-schedule/).

 ## Flow Template
-The D&B Optimizer for Microsoft comes with a template that we recommend you use in your environment to get the maximum benefit from the solution.
+The D&B Optimizer for Microsoft comes with two templates, one to inserting firmographic intelligence into your records and one to keep that data up to date.
+We recommend you use both in your environment to get the maximum benefit from the solution.

 **Note: You must run or schedule the Data Integration project to run at least once before you create a template.
 See [Data Integration](ecosystem/di.md).**